tygooch/amazon-giveaway-bot/README.md

 ## Usage

 Once installed, ensure Tampermonkey is enabled and navigate to [Amazon Giveaways](https://www.amazon.com/ga/giveaways).
 A control panel will show up under the search bar.
 Click "Start Automator" and a new window will open and begin automating your giveaway entries.

+## Captcha Solving
+Version 2.0 now has the ability to solve captchas using the 2captcha API.
+If you aren't a current customer please consider signing up using my [referral link](https://2captcha.com?from=7493321).
+Once you have a key, paste it into the 2Captcha API Key field in the control panel and you're good to go.